dmlc/xgboost/doc/tutorials/saving_model.rst

 specific version of Python and XGBoost, export the model by calling `save_model`.
 To help easing the mitigation, we created a simple script for converting pickled XGBoost 0.90 Scikit-Learn interface object to XGBoost 1.0.0 native model.
-Please note that the script suites simple use cases, and it's adviced not to use pickle when stability is needed.
+Please note that the script suits simple use cases, and it's advised not to use pickle when stability is needed.
-It's located in ``xgboost/doc/ptyhon`` with the name ``convert_090to100.py``.
+It's located in ``xgboost/doc/python`` with the name ``convert_090to100.py``.
 See comments in the script for more details.

 ********************************************************